marcomaggi/mmux-emacs-template/README.md

 The  stuff was  written by  Marco Maggi.
 If this  package exists  it's because of the great GNU software tools that he uses all the time.

+Some code  in the Emacs  module's infrastructure comes from  projects by Syohei YOSHIDA.

 ## Bugs, vulnerabilities and contributions